Louis H. Primavera, PhD

 Areas of Expertise

-Dr. Primavera received his BA in Psychology from St. John’s University and his MA and Ph.D. in Neuropsychology from the City University of New York.
+Dr. Primavera received his BA in Psychology from St. John’s University and his MA and Ph.D. in quantitative methods from the City University of New York.
 He is a New York State Licensed Psychologist and has training in behavior therapy and rational emotive behavior therapy.
-He had a private practice for more than twenty five years and specialized in marriage counseling.
+He had a private practice for more than twenty-five years and specialized in marriage counseling.
 Dr. Primavera is currently the Dean of the School of Health Sciences at Touro College and was the founding Dean of the Graduate School of Psychology at Touro College.
 Previously he was the Dean of the Derner Institute of Advanced Psychological Studies at Adelphi University for six years and is professor emeritus at Adelphi.
 Before going to Adelphi, Dr. Primavera was at St. John’s University for nineteen years.
-At St. John’s he taught in the doctoral and masters programs in psychology.
-He also held the post of Chair for six years and was Associate Dean of the Graduate School of Arts and Sciences for four and one half years.
-Before going to St. John’s, Dr. Primavera held full time faculty positions at Hofstra University, St. Francis College (where he was department chair) and Molloy College.
+At St. John’s he taught in the doctoral and master's programs in psychology.
+He held the post of Chair of Psychology for six years and was Associate Dean of the Graduate School of Arts and Sciences for four and one-half years.
+Before St. John’s, Dr. Primavera held full-time faculty positions at Hofstra University, St. Francis College (where he was department chair), and Molloy College.